danieldriver/danieldriver.github.io/_pages/courses.md

 ---

 I teach a variety of courses at [Atlantic School of Theology](http://www.astheology.ns.ca/).
-In addition to covering the basics for graduate-level survey and language requirements, I try to offer a representative rotation of courses from the three parts of Tanakh by covering selections from the Law, the Prophets, and the Writings.
+In addition to covering the basics for graduate- and undergraduate-level survey and language requirements, I try to offer a representative rotation of courses from the three parts of Tanakh by covering selections from the Law, the Prophets, and the Writings.

 ## Courses at AST